AN/AAR-47 Missile Approach Warning System

-The AN/AAR-47 Missile Warning System is a Missile Approach Warning system used on slow moving aircraft such as helicopters and military transport aircraft to notify the pilot of threats and to trigger the aircraft's countermeasures systems.
-Its main users are the U.S. Army, Navy and Air Force, but is also operated by other countries.
-Originally developed by Loral (now part of BAE Systems), and later dual-source procured from Loral Infrared & Imaging Systems and Honeywell Electro-Optics Div., both in Lexington, MA, it has been a product of Alliant Techsystems (ATK) since 2002.
-100 to 300 sets have been manufactured per annum.
+The AN/AAR-47 Missile Approach Warning System is a Missile Approach Warning system used on slow moving aircraft such as helicopters and military transport aircraft to notify the pilot of threats and to trigger the aircraft's countermeasures systems.
+Its primary users are the U.S. Army, U.S. Marine Corps, U.S. Navy and U.S. Air Force, although it is also operated by other countries.
+The MAWS was originally developed by Loral Corporation (now part of BAE Systems).
+Later, 100 to 300 sets per annum were dual-source procured from Loral Infrared & Imaging Systems (LIRIS) and Honeywell Electro-Optics Div., both in Lexington, MA.
+Since 1998, it has also been a product of Alliant Techsystems (now Northrop Grumman).

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/AAR-47" designation represents the 47th design of an Army-Navy airborne electronic device for infrared detection equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Operation

 The AN/AAR-47 passively detects missiles by their infrared signature, and uses algorithms to differentiate between incoming missiles and false alarms.
 Newer versions also have laser warning sensors and are capable of detecting a wider range of threats.
 After processing the nature of the threat, the system gives the pilot an audio and visual warning, and indicates the direction of the incoming threat.
 It also sends a signal to the aircraft's infrared countermeasures system, which can then for example deploy flares.

 The system's algorithms include looking for temporal variations in a signal's strength, such as the brightening of an incoming missile.
 It also evaluates the spectral bandpass of the threat to reduce false alarms and has software for detecting events, such as the launch of a surface-to-air missile.